Geritychina/ProgrammingPath/README.md

 Frameworks & Libraries
 --

-⚛️ React.js – A JavaScript library for building dynamic UIs; used in projects like OMDB Movie App, MAC_Linkedin, and Quote.

 🧱 .NET / .NET Core – Framework for building backend logic in enterprise-style applications such as InventoryManagement and HumanResource.

 🅱️ Bootstrap (optional) – For rapid UI development and responsive layouts (used in some frontend projects).

 APIs & Tools
-🎬 OMDB API – Integrated into OMDB_Movie_App to fetch movie data.

 🔧 Git – Used for version control and source tracking across all projects.